Act of Settlement 1701

 The Act of Settlement (12 & 13 Will.
 3. c.
-2) is an act of the Parliament of England that settled the succession to the English and Irish crowns to only Protestants, which passed in 1701.
-(Note: The act received royal assent in 1701.
-However, it is formally dated as 1700 in official use, such as the listing for the act in the Chronological Table of the Statutes, because acts passed before the Acts of Parliament (Commencement) Act 1793 came into force are dated by the year in which the relevant parliamentary session began, which, in this case, was 6 February 1700 (OS) (6 February 1701 NS).)
-More specifically, anyone who became a Roman Catholic, or who married one, became disqualified to inherit the throne.
-This deposed the remaining descendants of Charles I, other than his Protestant granddaughter Anne, as the next Protestant in line to the throne was Sophia of Hanover.
-Born into the House of Wittelsbach, she was a granddaughter of James VI and I from his most junior surviving line, (Note: Her only younger sibling Gustavus Adolphus of the Palatinate had died as a 9-year-old boy in 1641) with the crowns descending only to her non-Catholic heirs.
-Sophia died less than two months before Queen Anne, and Sophia's son succeeded to the throne as King George I, starting the Hanoverian dynasty in Great Britain and Ireland.
+2) is an act of the Parliament of England passed in 1701 (Note: The act received royal assent in 1701.
+However, it is formally dated as 1700 in official use, such as the listing for the act in the Chronological Table of the Statutes, because acts passed before the Acts of Parliament (Commencement) Act 1793 came into force are dated by the year in which the relevant parliamentary session began, which, in this case, was 6 February 1700 (OS) (6 February 1701 NS).) that settled the succession to the English and Irish crowns to Sophia of Hanover in the event that Queen Anne died without issue; it further reaffirmed the exclusion of Catholics and anyone married to a Catholic from the succession, along with the requirement for the monarch to be in communion with the Church of England contained in the Bill of Rights 1689.
+This had the effect of deposing the remaining descendants of Charles I other than Anne, as Sophia was the next Protestant in the line of succession.
+Born into the House of Wittelsbach, Sophia was a granddaughter of James VI and I from his most junior surviving line, (Note: Her only younger sibling Gustavus Adolphus of the Palatinate had died as a 9-year-old boy in 1641) with the crowns descending only to her non-Catholic heirs.
+Sophia predeceased Anne by two months, and her son succeeded to the throne as King George I, starting the Hanoverian dynasty in Great Britain and Ireland.